How To Get Connected to the Austin Tech Scene

 - Follow key news sources and join online communities

-Participate in Events, Meetups, and Groups for Techies
+Participate in Events, Meetups, & Groups for Techies

-If it’s difficult to get away in the evenings (which is when many groups meet), you can also find community and get connected to the Austin tech scene simply by choosing to office at one of the many co-working spaces around the city.
+If it’s difficult to get away in the evenings (which is when many groups meet), you can also find community and get connected to the Austin tech scene simply by choosing an office at one of the many coworking spaces around the city.

 Get Connected While Growing Your Skills

-In the fast moving world of tech, it seems there is always more to learn.
-You can leverage your desire to level-up (or learn a completely new skill) as a way to getting connected to others with similar interests.
+In the fast-moving world of tech, it seems there is always more to learn.
+You can leverage your desire to level up (or learn a completely new skill) as a way to get connected to others with similar interests.

 Two well-known learning communities in Austin are Galvanize and General Assembly.
-While Galvanize focuses on offering courses primarily in software engineering and data science, General Assembly offer programs in web development, data science and analysis, user experience design, digital marketing, product management and more.
-In both cases, instructional teams often come from top businesses, and are able to share real-world experience and insights.
+While Galvanize focuses on offering courses primarily in software engineering and data science, General Assembly offers programs in web development, data science and analysis, user experience design, digital marketing, product management, and more.
+In both cases, instructional teams often come from top businesses and are able to share real-world experiences and insights.